jamedeus/micropython-smarthome/CLI/readme.md

 # Command Line Tools

 These tools expose all functionality of the [web app](frontend/README.md) from the command line.
-They can be configured to syncronize data with the web app, or used standalone with no webapp.
+They can be configured to synchronize data with the web app, or used standalone with no webapp.

 The main [`smarthome_cli.py`](CLI/smarthome_cli.py) script displays an interactive menu which can be used to:
 * Send API commands to ESP32 nodes and view responses